aysh34/aysh34/README.md

 I'm currently focused on applied machine learning with a strong interest in:

-- **Explainable AI** (SHAP, LIME) for improving model transparency in high-stakes domains
+- **Explainable AI** for improving model transparency in high-stakes domains
 - **Responsible AI**: Reducing bias and improving fairness in predictive models
-- **Human-AI collaboration**: Designing models that assist, not replace
 - **AI for Social Good**: Using data for healthcare, education, and public policy impact

-I'm open to undergraduate research roles, graduate assistantships, and scholarship opportunities aligned with these themes.

 ## 🌟 Major Achievements